-In order to receive funding through the Washington County municipal recycling grant program, municipalities must meet the following eligibility requirements:
+To receive funding through the Washington County municipal recycling grant program, municipalities must meet the following eligibility requirements:

-- 1. A municipality's curbside recycling program shall be established by ordinance or a contract with a recycling contractor and be in operation during 2023. - 2.
-Municipality must support State efforts in obtaining hauler reports by ensuring compliance through ordinance, contract or license requirements and the ability to exercise punitive actions, if needed. - 3.
+- 1. A municipality's curbside recycling program shall be established by; 1) ordinance, 2) contracted with a hauler, or 3) a hauler be licensed to operate within the municipality. - Municipality must support State efforts in obtaining hauler reports by ensuring compliance through ordinance, contract or license requirements and the ability to exercise punitive actions, as needed. - 3.
 All multi-unit dwellings (4 or more units) must have recycling service available. - 4.
-At a minimum, the municipality must meet or plan to meet the components under the BASIC category of the recycling continuum (see page 9). - 5.
-At a minimum, municipal staff must participate in two recycling coordinator meetings and one meeting with PHE staff per year to develop the two year grant project work plan. - 6.
-Supply Verification of Compliance with Minnesota Statute 115.471 and 115A.46 Public Entities Law (if applicable)

-- 7. Submit completed previous grant cycle expenditures and project final reports. - 8.
-Submit complete application and project(s) form, as applicable. - a.
-Complete projects and performance measures outlined on the application or return funds for incomplete projects. - 9.
+At a minimum, the municipality must meet or plan to meet the components under the BASIC category of the recycling continuum (see page 8). - 5.
+At a minimum, municipal staff must participate in two recycling coordinator meetings and one meeting with PHE staff per year to develop the grant project work plan(s). - 6.
+Supply Verification of Compliance with Minnesota Statute 115.471 and 115A.46 Public Entities Law (if applicable). - 7.
+Submit completed previous grant cycle expenditures and project final reports. - 8.
+Submit complete application and project(s) form, as applicable. - Complete projects and performance measures outlined on the application or return funds for incomplete projects. - 9.
 Continue to make progress along the municipal recycling performance continuum.

-Washington County, on behalf of State requirements, reserves the right to withhold any and all funding from municipalities for; 1) good faith failure to report on previous grant activities of a municipality, 2) failure to complete application and project work plans, and 3) actively engage with PHE in grant funding activities and the execution of grant projects.
+Washington County, on behalf of State requirements, reserves the right to withhold any and all funding from municipalities for; 1) failure to report on previous grant activities of a municipality (not in good effort), 2) failure to complete application and project work plans and 3) failure to not actively engaging with PHE staff in grant funding activities and the execution of projects.